Contributing to Docker Images

 git -C /opt/tools/ clone --depth 1 https://github.com/AUTHOR/REPO

-pipx install --system-site-packages /opt/tools/yourtool/
+pipx install --system-site-packages /opt/tools/yourtool/Temporary Fixes (tempfix)

 Sometimes tools have issues that need temporary fixes.
 Here are two approaches: